 Audit #9 – Get Blog Comments

 One thing that I look forward to every day is to receive notifications of comments for my blog.
-I love hearing opinions, questions and sometimes, constructive criticism from my readers because I think it keeps the discussion area healthy and make me a more well-rounded writer.
+I love hearing opinions, questions and sometimes, constructive criticism from my readers because I think it keeps the discussion area healthy and makes me a more well-rounded writer.
 As it turns out, Google loves this kind of engagement too.

 For example, within days of publishing a post, I received 10 great comments (and more to come) from other bloggers.
-Of course, I reciprocated with my own comments on their sites as well.
+Of course, I reciprocated with my comments on their sites as well.

 With so much engagement, I am very sure that this post will rank in the top position in a few more weeks to come 🙂

 After getting comments on the post, make an effort to share it across your favorite social networks.
 The more it gets passed around, the more it would be read by other people.
 Make sure that you optimize the social settings in your SEO plugin as well.

 I personally like Pinterest and Google Plus because they have more visual appeal and I find that the communities in these networks are more genuine with their interaction.

 At this point, you have given your posts, a big website overhaul.
 With all the changes, it’s best to resubmit your sitemap to refresh Google’s crawl to your website, and hopefully, some of the page rankings will start to pick up soon.